 Husky is the default choice for Git hooks in JavaScript projects.
-It works, but it carries assumptions that start to chafe in modern setups: Node.js as a runtime requirement, a shell script per hook, and a sequential execution model that can make pre-commit feel slow.
-Lefthook fixes all of that.
+It works, but it carries assumptions that start to chafe in modern setups: Node.js as a runtime requirement, a shell script per hook, and a sequential execution model that makes pre-commit feel sluggish on anything but small codebases.
+Lefthook addresses all of those things in one go.

 What’s wrong with husky

 Husky works by writing shell scripts into .husky/.
-Each hook is a file like .husky/pre-commit that you edit by hand.
-That’s fine for a single repo, but:
+Each hook is a file like .husky/pre-commit that you edit by hand, which feels manageable at first but starts to sprawl once you have more than one or two hooks.
+Beyond the file-per-hook structure, a few other friction points tend to surface:

 - Node.js dependency.

-huskyis an npm package.
-In a polyglot monorepo, or any project that isn’t primarily JavaScript, pulling in Node just to run Git hooks is overhead. - Sequential by default.
-Your pre-commit hook runs linting, then type-checking, then tests, one after another.
-On a large codebase this is slow.
+huskyis an npm package, so in a polyglot monorepo, or any project that isn’t primarily JavaScript, you’re pulling in Node just to run Git hooks. - Sequential by default.
+Your pre-commit hook runs linting, then type-checking, then tests, one after another, and on a large codebase that sequencing really adds up.

 - No parallelism primitives.
 You can hack parallel execution with